 The main cause of staff loss - resignation - is reported in Table 3 in Section 1 of this report - on the assumption, made at the instrument design stage, that there would have been a net loss, not gain, of staff given the changes in employment conditions of staff following the promulgation of the FET Act of 2006.
 The reasons for net gain have not been probed, but are likely to be due to the need to appoint staff to teach on the NC(V) programmes in addition to the N-programmes, as well as to replace staff losses.

-At the provincial level, resignation is the main cause of staff loss.
-Capricorn exhibits the same pattern, as resignation is the main cause of staff turnover.
+At the provincial level, resignation is the main cause of staff loss and Orbit College exhibits the same trend.